bazelbuild/rules_python/README.md

 )
 ```

+To register a hermetic Python toolchain (please refer to
+[this link](https://python-build-standalone.readthedocs.io/en/latest/quirks.html) for the list of
-To register a hermetic Python toolchain, you can add to the `WORKSPACE` file:
+quirks you may find while using the toolchain), you can add to the `WORKSPACE` file:

 ```python
 load("@rules_python//python:repositories.bzl", "python_register_toolchains")